bk192077/struct_mapping/readme.md

 ##### Default <div id="options_default"></div>

 Sets the default value for the data member.
 Applicable for bool, integer types, floating point types, strings, containers, cpp structures and enumerations.
 The option accepts one parameter - the default value.
+For std::optional, the option refers to the value that is contained in std::optional.

 ```cpp
 Default{default_value}